 For instance, if you’re looking to save for several things, like an engagement ring, a new exercise bike, a camping trip or building up an emergency fund, putting the money in a savings account probably makes the most sense.
 (Our savings buckets tool can help you keep your savings organized all within one account.)
 Keep your money in savings — earning interest — then transfer it to a checking account once you’re ready to make a purchase or need the funds.

 But for your regular, everyday expenses, a checking account is likely the best option.

 It’s beneficial to have both a checking account and a savings account.
-A checking account lets you manage and pay for everyday expenses and a savings account can help you save for your future.
+An Ally Bank Spending Account will help you manage and pay for everyday expenses, while an Ally Bank Savings Account can help you save for your future.